CRUD Endpoints for Addresses

 DELETE - Remove an Address

-The status codes in the delete endpoint tell a clear story:
+The status codes tell a clear story:

 | Scenario | Status Code | Reason |